TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a small extension that helps with frontend plugin based caches.
 It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.
-At the time of writing, it has three branches:
+At the time this page was originally written, it had three branches:

 * `1.2` compatible with Core v7, released to TER as 1.x.y